MetaSys-LISBP/acetate_regulation/README.md

-# Kinetic modeling of glucose and acetate metabolisms in *E. coli* - Millard et al., 2021.
+# Kinetic modeling of glucose and acetate metabolisms in *Escherichia coli*

 ## Overview